OchiengHosea/cpp_design_patterns_creational/README.md

   you should be able to substitute objects of type B for objects of type A
 - Interface Segregation - Favor multiple, specific interfaces over single interface
 - Dependency Inversion - Depend on abstractions not implementations. high level modules should not depend on low level modules
+### Prototype Pattern
+Useful when creating very large objects, it cuts down on the cost of object creation from scratch via efficient cloning.
+Why Prototype pattern?
+- If you need to clone/copy large objects that require alot of memory and cpu to create
+- If you are constantly needing to reconfigure created objects
+- For dynamic object creation where the type of object created is selected at runtime